 Local People & Culture

-Most locals start their mornings with a brief stop at the temple before work or household chores.
-You’ll often see shopkeepers offering the first flower of the day, or mothers bringing children for a gentle blessing by the priest.
-Tuesdays and Fridays are special—women in bright saris tie rakshasutra (sacred threads) to nearby railings, asking for the goddess’s grace in family matters, health, or safe travel.
+Tuesdays and Fridays are special.
+Women in bright saris tie rakshasutra (sacred threads) to nearby railings, asking for the goddess’s grace in family matters, health, or safe travel.

 Triveni Sangam